mkeslin/frc4734/2026-Rebuilt/CompetitionRobot/docs/codebase_overview_eli5.md

 **What it does**: Remembers where all the robot parts are and what sensors are reading.

 **Think of it like**: A notebook that tracks:
-- "Elevator is at position 2.5"
+- "Climber is at position 2.5"
-- "Arm is at 45 degrees"
+- "Intake is deployed: YES"
 - "Coral is in the tray: YES"
+- "Shooter speed: 5000 RPM"

 **Location**: `src/main/java/frc/robot/PositionTracker.java`